Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_jh01_cnano/pic32cm_jh01_cnano_smart_appliance_control/readme.md

 ## Running the Demo:
 **Temperature Control Mode:**

-- The demo initializes working in Temperature control mode.
-Based on the temperature measurement from Weather click, the fan speed will be controlled automatically
+- The demo initializes working in Temperature Control Mode.
+Based on the temperature measurement from Weather click, the fan speed will be controlled automatically.
+The LED1 on the Curiosity Nano is turned ON to indicate that the application is in Temperature Control Mode

 - The temperature reading in degree Celsius, and the fan speed will be displayed on the e-paper display.
 The fan speed will be indicated as follows: